AnyFetch/developers.anyfetch.com/guides/hello-world.md

 http://api.anyfetch.com/documents/${ID}/file
 ```

-### Checking everything is all right
+### Checking everything is alright
 Once sent, your document will be hydrated.
-Depending on the current load, this can take a few seconds or long minutes.
-If you're curious about the status of your document, you can ping  `/documents/${ID}/raw`: the `hydrating` and `hydrated_by` keys will help you understand which hydraters are taking too much time.
+Depending on the current load, this can take from a couple of seconds up to a few minutes.
+If you're curious about the status of your document, you can ping  `/documents/${ID}/raw`: the `hydrating` and `hydrated_by` keys will help you understand which hydraters are taking more time.

 ```sh
 $ curl -H "Authorization: token ${TOKEN}" \